-To fly a drone or unmanned aircraft of any weight classification in UK airspace for commercial gain, you must have a 'Permission for Commercial Operations' PFCO.
-This is a certificate issued by the Civil Aviation Authority and it outlines what each operator can legally do, in accordance with the Operations Manual for the aircraft.
+To fly a drone or unmanned aircraft of any weight classification in UK airspace for commercial purposes, all drone operators must hold a 'Permission for Commercial Operations' - PFCO or a 'General Visual Line of Sight Certificate' - GVC.
+These are commercial authorisations issued by the Civil Aviation Authority and it outlines what drone flights and operations each commercial operator can legally carry out, in accordance with their Operations Manual.

 In addition to this, commercial drone operators are required to complete the A2 Certificate of Competency - A2 CofC, to abide by upcoming regulation changes.
 CloudVisual holds the A2 CofC certificate as of July 2020.